Connect to Azure Synapse Analytics with Visual Studio and SSDT

 Select New Query.
 A new query window opens.

-Copy this TSQL query into the query window:
+Copy the following T-SQL query into the query window:

 SELECT COUNT(*) FROM dbo.FactInternetSales;

-Run the query.
-To do this, click the green arrow or use the following shortcut:
+Run the query by clicking the green arrow or use the following shortcut:

 Look at the query results.
 In this example, the FactInternetSales table has 60398 rows.

-To configure your environment for Azure Active Directory authentication, see Authenticate to SQL Data Warehouse.
+To configure your environment for Azure Active Directory authentication, see Authenticate to SQL pool.